Retail Customer Service

 Retail Customer Service Measurement & Success

-Now that you know what your service strategy is and who should be responsible for implementing it—which includes everyone—how will you know you are delivering it?
+Now that you know your service strategy and who should be responsible for implementing it—which includes everyone—how will you know you are delivering it?

-Go back to the Key Performance Indicators you began with and set a goal of improvement.
-Understand all of this comes back to training and willingness to change.
+Return to the Key Performance Indicators you began with and set an improvement goal.
+Understanding all of this comes back to training and willingness to change.

-Then, use their metrics to show others the possibilities that occur when they make a commitment to change and give up on holding on to "that’s the way we’ve always done it".
+Then, use their metrics to show others the possibilities when they commit to change and give up on holding on to "that’s the way we’ve always done it."

 Measure your data daily to discover the effects of your employees’ customer service efforts.
 You’re looking for success stories to share.
 That goes for your call centers and even your warehouse.
 If you think ahead like a marketer, you’ll concentrate on how you would know something was a success from the outset.

-So the comments on a Facebook post that call out an employee, the note someone writes on a comment card or even sends to the store, all of these need to be cheered.
-Otherwise employees won’t see things are changing and realize that they should, too.
+So the comments on a Facebook post that call out an employee, the note someone writes on a comment card or even sends to the store need to be cheered.
+Otherwise, employees won’t see things are changing and realize that they should, too.

 Improving Your Retail Customer Service

-Ask 50 retailers what their unique selling proposition is, and 50 will say "our customer service".
+Ask 50 retailers about their unique selling proposition, and 50 will say, "Our customer service."
 They can’t all be right.
-The American Customer Satisfaction Index report showed customers are only satisfied with large retailers 60-70% of the time, so it is a safe bet you have a lot of room to improve if you look at your own retail customer service metrics.
+The American Customer Satisfaction Index report showed customers are only satisfied with large retailers 60-70% of the time, so it is a safe bet you have a lot of room to improve if you look at your retail customer service metrics.

-To improve yours, always start by looking at the shopper journey from a new shopper's perspective.
+To improve yours, always look at the shopper journey from a new shopper's perspective.
 It often helps to hire a customer service expert like myself, who ideally has no previous experience with your brand.

-They have fresh eyes and can validate or challenge your own perceptions of what is really going on.
-But even they will only see with new eyes once, for after they’ve learned about your business and customer service initiatives, it will skew their perspective.
+They have fresh eyes and can validate or challenge your perceptions of what is happening.
+But even they will only see with new eyes once, for it will skew their perspective after they’ve learned about your business and customer service initiatives.

-If your retail customer service is already good, you can always make it better by challenging your stakeholders at all levels with: What would really make us stand out from our competition?
-What would get people having to talk about us?
+If your retail customer service is already good, you can always improve it by challenging your stakeholders at all levels.
+What would make us stand out from our competition?
+What would get people to talk about us?

-No idea is too out there for them to use their problem-solving skills —from drone delivery in the parking lot, to birthday cakes for their dog, to valet parking—brainstorm as if money and technology were unlimited.
+No idea is too out there for them to use their problem-solving skills —from drone delivery in the parking lot to birthday cakes for their dog to valet parking—to brainstorm as if money and technology were unlimited.

 Once you have all those ideas written out so everyone can see them, look at how exactly that links to your existing customer service experience strategy and how it moves your customer service forward.
-Is it just gadgetry in search of a problem, or would it remove frustrations from your retail customers’ shopping experience?
+Is it just gadgetry searching for a problem, or would it remove frustrations from your retail customers’ shopping experience?

-Customer service training is a lot like sales training or riding a motorcycle—honing your skills takes time and practice.
+Customer service training is much like sales training or riding a motorcycle—honing your skills takes time and practice.
 That’s why you’ll discover all the elements of a great customer service training program available under one plan, my SalesRX online retail training system.

-With 70 bite-sized lessons that your front line employees can take in just ten minutes per week, you can follow a guaranteed program that elevates your brand against all others.
-It makes the human connection to building rapport, trust, and service an essential element in your customer service plan.
+With 70 bite-sized lessons that your front-line employees can take in just ten minutes per week, you can follow a guaranteed program that elevates your brand against all others.
+It makes the human connection to building rapport, trust, and service essential to your customer service plan.

 Retail Customer Service in the Online Shopping Age

-The get-in-and-get-out-quickly behavior shoppers exhibit online are the opposite of what you want in a brick and mortar store.
-You want every shopper who walks in your door to linger, to browse, to consider the sheer serendipity of an unexpected purchase.
+The get-in-and-get-out-quickly behavior shoppers exhibit online is the opposite of what you want in a brick-and-mortar store.
+You want every shopper who walks in your door to linger, browse, and consider the sheer serendipity of an unexpected purchase.

 But new employees need to know both the do's and the don'ts and be broken of all the bad habits they’ve learned from rotten retailers who simply ask Can I help you find something? or Do you have a budget? or Anything else?

-Those untrained clerks tell themselves that people just want to be left alone to price shop—after all, that’s how they shop.
+Those untrained clerks tell themselves that people just want to be left alone to price shop—that’s how they shop.

-Associates that have their bad habits broken and opinions challenged tend to follow their leaders out of respect.
-They are much more enjoyable to work with, and more likely to be able to deliver the customer loyalty and omnichannel experience you have so carefully crafted.
-When you then train with customer service examples, they follow out of their own heart rather than follow out of fear.
+Associates with bad habits broken and opinions challenged tend to follow their leaders out of respect.
+They are much more enjoyable to work with and more likely to be able to deliver the customer loyalty and omnichannel experience you have so carefully crafted.
+When you train with customer service examples, they follow out of their own heart rather than out of fear.

-There’s more satisfaction to meeting the challenge head on.
-With training your employees in new ways to deliver your customer service, there’s more engagement on your salesfloor between your sales staff and shoppers and more chances to earn rave reviews and customer loyalty.
-That helps your bottom line but, just as importantly, it keeps your own community alive and vital.
+There’s more satisfaction in meeting the challenge head-on.
+Training your employees in new ways to deliver your customer service means more engagement on your sales floor between your sales staff and shoppers and more chances to earn rave reviews and customer loyalty.
+That helps your bottom line, but, just as importantly, it keeps your own community alive and vital.

 Do you know what makes a good display?